 Ohio is home to two of the biggest and best amusement parks anywhere, Cedar Point and Kings Island, and boasts some of the best roller coasters on the planet.
 Whether you live in or near the state or plan a visit from afar, Ohio will satisfy your thrill fix.

-The following Ohio amusement parks are currently open and are listed in alphabetical order.
+The following Ohio amusement parks are listed in alphabetical order.

-The park, which used to be known as Wyandot Lake.
-The park is small and is more of a diversion for visitors to the zoo than a destination in its own right.
+The park, which used to be known as Wyandot Lake, is small and is more of a diversion for visitors to the zoo than a destination in its own right.
 It includes the adjacent Zoombezi Bay water park.
 Among the highlights at the amusement park are the Sea Dragon junior wooden coaster and the Jungle River Falls log flume.

 One of the country's premier amusement parks, Kings Island has an incredible lineup of coasters, including the legendary wooden coaster, The Beast, and the great steel hypercoaster, Diamondback.
 More recent additions to the park’s ride lineup are the giga-coaster, Orion, along with Banshee and Mystic Timbers.
 The outdoor water park, Soak City, is included with admission.
 Adjacent to the park is the indoor water park resort, Great Wolf Lodge at Kings Island.

 This is a small, classic amusement park built in 1952.
-Rides include a kiddie roller coaster.
+Rides include a kiddie roller coaster and a small train.
 It's geared to families with children that are 2 to 5 years old.